Council and partners sign Charter for faith and inclusion

 “I am proud to be able to support and promote all faith organisations as together we are stronger.
 It is a thing of joy that we can all promote cohesion, understanding and tolerance among our communities to make Barking and Dagenham the friendliest and most welcoming borough in the capital.”

 Phil Champain, Director of the Faith & Belief Forum: “It has never been more important to build good relations between our different communities.
 The Charter for Faith & Belief Inclusion brings together organisations who want to help create a society which is welcoming to all people, of all backgrounds and beliefs.
-We’re delighted that the Borough of Barking and Dagenham and the Barking and Dagenham Faith Forum are joining us in this endeavour.”
+We’re delighted that the London Borough of Barking and Dagenham and the Barking and Dagenham Faith Forum are joining us in this endeavour.”

 Other signatories to the Charter so far include; The Department for Education, The Foreign & Commonwealth Office, Coventry University, Hindu Forum of Britain, Humanists UK and the Exilarch’s Foundation.